-British Values at Dame Janet underpins every aspect of our culturally diverse school, as do our school values.
+British Values at Dame Janet underpin every aspect of our culturally diverse school, as do our school values.

-British Values is more than simply a statement, it is a mind-set for all of us.
+British Values are more than simply statements, they are a mind-set for all of us.

 British Values define our nation.
 The way we uphold them defines our school.

 Children have many opportunities for their voices to be heard.

 At the start of each academic year, all of the children have a vote to decide on the Head Boy and Head Girl of the school.
 These are then representatives for the school such as meeting guests.